Will PEX Piping Burst When It Freezes?

 Worried About Sudden Freezes?
 Consider Using PEX.

-If you have experienced plumbing issues due to sudden freezes, PEX tubing is the best option to prevent any future problems.
+If you have had plumbing problems from sudden freezes, PEX tubing is the best and most cost effective choice to avoid future issues.

 We can advise you on the best options for repiping with PEX tubing.
-During installation, we will ensure that PEX (or copper) pipes are routed through areas that won't be exposed to freezing temperatures.
+During installation, we will ensure that we place PEX in areas that won't freeze.
 We can also insulate the pipes as necessary to mitigate the risk of future freeze damage.

 It's important to consider a repiping solution that ensures the longevity of your pipes regardless of the conditions.

-Our One-Stop Repipe™ Process can be completed in just 1-2 days and comes with a lifetime warranty, ensuring your peace of mind during sudden freezing temperatures.
+Our One-Stop Repipe™ Process can be completed in just 1-2 days and comes with a lifetime warranty.
+This gives you peace of mind during sudden freezing temperatures.

 TOC